devendrapejjaaii/devendrapejjaaii/README.md

 ## 🌟 About Me

-I'm a **Linux & Azure Cloud Administrator** with 11 years in the IT industry, currently diving deep into the world of DevOps.
+I'm a **Linux & Azure Cloud Administrator** with 11 years in the IT industry, currently diving deep into the world of DevOps & AI.
 My mission?
 To automate, scale, and optimize every aspect of infrastructure and software delivery.

 ### 🛠️ My Toolbelt
 - **Operating Systems:** Linux (RHEL, Ubuntu, CentOS).
 - **Cloud:** Azure
 - **DevOps:** Ansible, Jenkins, Git, GitHub, Docker, Kubernetes.
+- **IAC:** Terraform.
 - **Scripting:** Bash, PowerShell, automating routine tasks.

 ### 🔭 Currently Exploring